 - You begin with finding and defining a lead.
 This can be a sales lead who registers for your webinar, sign up for a free demo, or download a white paper.

 - Next, you direct to qualify the leads.
-Investigate their company, industry, urgency, requirements, interest in your offerings, purchasing authority, etc.
+Ask sales qualifying questions to investigate their company, industry, urgency, requirements, interest in your offerings, purchasing authority, etc.

 - Once you determine their profile, you can segment the leads and provide target messages to shift them through the sales funnel.

 The kinds of leads in sales are as follows:

 - Marketing Qualified Leads

 - Sales Qualified Leads

 Learn about each category in the section below to easily categorize your client contacts.

 Information qualified leads, or IQLs, are the sales leads relatively unknown to your company's services.
 To convert these leads, you must know and understand what they want.
 You should connect with your IQLs and deliver valuable information to help shift your perspective lead ahead in the sales funnel.
 Offer them an overview of your services and products.
 You can also produce some case studies and marketing data to gauge their attention.
 Often, the main focus is to develop trust and brand recognition with your IQLs.

 MQLs venture further into the sales funnel.
 They know how your offerings can help them reach their goals.
 At this stage, you must have multiple interactions with the prospective lead.
 Make use of emails, quality responses to live chats, involvement in email campaigns, etc. MQLs match the attributes of your ideal customer and own a sense of brand affinity and familiarity.
 They desire to learn more.
 Hence, you must make available new and valuable information, data, and attractive offers.